thom4parisot/thom4.net/source/_posts/2016/bbc.md

 Here is a selection of these happy discoveries – in no specific order:

 - it feels good to work in an **inclusive organisation** – being a foreigner in a public service company sounds like a blessing to me;
-- it feels even better **to be valued for what I do** rather than being told the mistakes and imperfections I created at first – in opposition to the French _blame culture_;
+- it feels even better **to be valued for what I do** (anglo-saxon culture) instead of being met with criticism (French culture);
 - _ask for forgiveness_ > _ask for permission_ (but not always, you shall accept the consequences);
 - **multidisciplinary teams are a great standard**;
 - it feels equally great **to be an engineer** and to be able to act upon **design** and **user experience** decisions – persons can span across multiple disciplines;
 - user research and rapid prototyping are so helpful to confront reality instead of building ideals in an ivory tower;
+- ephemeral embedded teams can be utterly efficient thanks to their proximity;
-- being an introvert allergic to paperwork makes it hard to make my way in nonsensical processes;
+- being an introvert allergic to paperwork makes it hard to make my way in complex corporate processes;
-- likewise when I have to deal with dismissive politeness;
 - cycling to work;
 - where I fit in the [Five-Factor Model](http://www.personalityresearch.org/bigfive.html);
 - work/life balance by [moving part-time](/2015/part-time/);
 - **it is okay to be vulnerable** – the best advice I received continues to bring joy to my life everyday;
+- Computer software and language skills:
+  - continuous integration/delivery/deployment
+  - PostgreSQL
+  - Redis
+  - Elasticsearch
+  - AWS
+  - Ansible
+  - Docker
+  - ECMAScript 2015 / Node.js v0.10 to v6
+  - Python and Ruby
 - British delights:
   - mince pies
   - pigs in blankets